Gonzalez & Waddington – Attorneys at Law

 Army Military Defense Lawyers Court-Martial Attorneys

-The role of Army criminal defense lawyers in many ways is what one might expect.
+The role of Army criminal defense lawyers is what one might expect in many ways.
 It is the job of these Army military defense lawyers to combat charges levied against their clients.
 However, the specifics are a bit more complex.
 Let’s keep reading to find out how.

 Overview of Military Justice in the United States Army

 Court-martial lawyers are working in a different system than traditional lawyers.
-While their clients still have certain rights, the specifics of a given trial can vary significantly from what most expect.
+While their clients still have certain rights, a trial’s specifics can vary significantly from what most expect.

-There are three types of court-martial: summary court-martial, special court-martial, and general court-martial.
+There are three types of court-martial: summary, special, and general.

 What to Do If Accused of a Crime in the Army